MariaJoaoMiraPaulo/language-html/ESOF - docs/3 - Software Design.md

   * The use-case view - this view is the adtional view (+1), it describes the user´s interaction with the system that shows the relationship between the user and the different use cases in which the user is involved;

   ![Image](https://github.com/MariaJoaoMiraPaulo/language-html/blob/master/ESOF%20-%20docs/res/4+1.gif?raw=true)

+  The architectural pattern followed by Atom is Component-Based Architectural Style.
+Component-based architecture describes a software engineering approach to system design and development.
+It focuses on the decomposition of the design into individual functional or logical components that expose well-defined communication interfaces containing methods, events, and properties.
+Atom is divided in packages that decompose the whole software into smaller components(packages).
+Each package represents an individual and extra functionality.
+Atom's core and its independent packages compose Atom, offering a higher level of abstraction.
+This allows Atom to be scalable.

 <a name="logical_view"/>
 ## Logical View